ooodnakov/alioss/README.md

 ## Acknowledgements

-Alias is inspired by the classic Alias™ gameplay but is an independent, open implementation with no affiliation to the trademark holders.
+Alioss is inspired by classic word-guessing party gameplay but is an independent, open implementation with no affiliation to trademark holders.